FranchuFranchu/linear-nets/README.md

 Additionally, most type systems devised for these languages are based on λ-calculus and are not as well-suited for interaction nets.

 This is an attempt to fix both of these problems.
-By writing Linear Logic proof nets as interaction nets, we can type these nets using logical formuals.
+By writing linear logic proof nets as interaction nets, we can type these nets using logical formulas.
 The proof nets, by their construction properties, are guaranteed to be vicious-circle-free and connected, and remain so during the whole normalization process.

 Lafont has proven that any interaction system can be translated to Interaction Combinators [^3].
 This is the case for proof nets too, since they too are an interaction system.
 We can translate proof nets to interaction combinators, and they'll behave as programs that will remain vicious-circle-free and well-typed.

 ## How it works:

 Lafont proved that interaction nets that are built according to a specific set of rules will be _simple_.
 Simple nets are vicious-circle-free, and simplicity is preserved by reduction.
-I heavily recommend reading and understand his paper first before reading this section.
+I heavily recommend reading and understanding his paper before reading this section.

 The simplicity operations operate on a set of nets, and return a net a result.
 Each net has a set of free ports.